Britain’s relationship with Europe: what might the future look like?

 The employment of workers from the EU in the UK, or vice versa.

-Businesses also need to consider the impact of the UK’s withdrawal on a range of other areas, including free movement of capital, data protection rules, competition and consumer policy, research and development, energy policy, environmental laws, agriculture and fisheries, and regional aid.
+Businesses will also need to consider the impact of the UK’s withdrawal on a range of other areas, including free movement of capital, data protection rules, competition and consumer policy, research and development, energy policy, environmental laws, agriculture and fisheries, and regional aid.

 Of less direct impact on businesses, but also of importance, will be the implications for criminal and civil judicial co-operation, and foreign and defence policy.